isamisami2003/cloud-project/README.md

 ## License

-This project is licensed under the ISC License.
+This project is licensed under the MIT License.

----

-Author: Ismail sami Ibrahim